 Join in Trash Bash

 On 2 July, the Trash Bash Cleanup will take place at Mouille Point Beach - let's help clean up our coastline!

-Apart from being good for the environment, beach cleanups are also good for us humans.
-Anyone who’s spent a morning with us on a beach to pick up plastic pollution knows that it’s actually a chance to have a ball, to spend time with friends and family, to breathe in some fresh air and feel the sand between our toes, and to leave a slightly better, slightly more informed person.
+Apart from being good for the environment, cleanups are also good for us humans.
+Anyone who has spent time with us, taking part in a cleanup, knows that it’s actually a chance to have a ball, to spend time with friends and family, to breathe in some fresh air, and to leave a slightly better, slightly more informed person.

 What better way to give back than having fun while doing it?

-The Dirty Dozen are the 12 litter items that are most commonly found on our beaches.
+The Dirty Dozen are the 12 litter items that are most commonly found during cleanups.
 These are: Carrier bags, chip packets, cigarette lighters, cooldrink bottles, cooldrink lids, earbuds, fishing line, lightsticks, plastic lollipop sticks, straws, sweet wrappers and water bottles.

 Attendees work together in groups and record everything collected, paying specific attention to the Dirty Dozen items.
 At the end of each cleanup, the data is collated and contributes to research tracking the different sources of marine litter.

 Our oceans are facing a human-made plastic catastrophe.
 With estimates being that by 2050 there will be more plastic, by weight, than fish in the ocean, the time is now to make a difference and clean up our acts.
 Studies have shown that millions of seabirds have ingested plastic and a staggering number of sea animals die each year from plastic ingestion.
 Plastic has truly permeated into the deepest recesses of our natural world and has even entered our food chain.